How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 Understanding Aromas as a Traveller in Bordeaux

-• Clay soils reveal earthy and plummy aromas
+• Clay soils: earthy, plummy aromas

-• Limestone creates floral and mineral notes
+• Limestone: floral, mineral notes

-• Gravel produces black fruit and graphite scents
+• Gravel: black fruit, graphite scents

-Final Reflections: Smelling Wine Is Learning Its Story
+Final Reflections: Smelling Wine Tells Its Story

 No alt text